webpro/reveal-md/README.md

 reveal-md slides.md --print slides.pdf
 ```

+Alternatively, you can append `?print-pdf` to the url in the browser (make sure to remove the `#/` or `#/1` hash).
+Then print the slides using the brower's (not the native) print dialog.
+This seems to work in Chrome.

 ### Static Website

 This will produce a standalone version of the passed file in HTML including static scripts and stylesheets.